TranBaVinhSon/rails-api-serializers/README.md

 # Rails API with Active Model Serializers Gem

-You have to create database by yourself to run this web app.
+This project base on [tutorial](https://blog.engineyard.com/2015/active-model-serializers) *You have to create database by yourself to run this web app.*